sfigg/commercialization-public/manufacture/desktop/features-on-demand-non-language-fod.md

 ### Graphics Tools

 Used for Direct3D application development.
-It is typically installed by AAA game engine developers, enterprise graphics software developrs (e.g. graphics developers at Autodesk), or niche hobbyists.
+It is typically installed by AAA game engine developers, enterprise graphics software developers, or niche hobbyists.

 **Recommendation:** Don't install.
 This Feature on Demand is only needed by specific users who can trigger installation through Visual Studio when certain optional packages are chosen at install.